CheckedIn-Africa/Address-Book/README.md

 └── README.md              # This file
 ```

+- **src/config**: Configuration for setting up things like database connection (MongoDB).
+- **src/contracts**: Contains files related to blockchain smart contracts.
+- **src/controllers**: Contains the logic for handling HTTP requests (e.g., creating and fetching addresses).
+- **src/middlewares**: Middleware for request validation and processing.
 - **src/models**: Contains the Mongoose schema and models for managing address data.
+- **src/routes**: Defines the REST API routes for interacting with the address system (e.g., POST, GET requests).
+- **src/services**: Contains business logic and service layer for the application.
+- **src/tests**: Unit and integration tests for the application.
+- **src/validators**: Input validation logic for API requests.
+- **src/emails**: Email templates and logic for sending notifications.
 - **src/utils**: Contains utility functions like the shortCode generation logic.
-- **src/controllers**: Contains the logic for handling HTTP requests (e.g., creating and fetching addresses).
-- **src/routes**: Defines the REST API routes for interacting with the address system (e.g., POST, GET requests).
-- **src/config**: Configuration for setting up things like database connection (MongoDB).
+- **scripts/deploy.js**: Script for deploying smart contracts on the blockchain.
+- **docs/swagger.js**: Swagger documentation for the API.

 ---